History of hypertext: The invention of hypertext

 Starting in 1963, Ted Nelson developed a model for creating and using linked content he called "hypertext" and "hypermedia" (first published reference 1965).
 Ted Nelson said in the 1960s that he began implementation of a hypertext system he theorized which was named Project Xanadu, but his first and incomplete public release was finished much later, in 1998.
 He later worked with Andries van Dam to develop the Hypertext Editing System (HES) in 1967 at Brown University.
 HES was the first hypertext system available on commercial equipment that novices could use, and it didn't have arbitrary limits on text lengths.

 Douglas Engelbart independently began working on his NLS system in 1962 at Stanford Research Institute, although delays in obtaining funding, personnel, and equipment meant that its key features were not completed until 1968.
 In December of that year, Engelbart demonstrated a hypertext interface to the public for the first time, in what has come to be known as "The Mother of All Demos".
 Funding for NLS slowed after 1974.

 Later in 1968, van Dam's team incorporated ideas from NLS into a successor to HES: the File Retrieval and Editing System (FRESS), which was the first hypertext system to run on readily-available commercial hardware and OS.
 The user interface was simpler than NLS.

 By 1976 FRESS received NEH funding and was used in a poetry class in which students could browse and annotate a hyperlinked set of poems and discussion by experts, faculty and other students, in what was arguably the first online scholarly community, which van Dam says "foreshadowed wikis, blogs and communal documents of all kinds".

 Influential work in the following decade included NoteCards at Xerox PARC and ZOG at Carnegie Mellon.
 ZOG started in 1972 as an artificial intelligence research project under the supervision of Allen Newell, and pioneered the "frame" or "card" model of hypertext.
 ZOG was deployed in 1982 on the U.S.S.
 Carl Vinson and later commercialized as Knowledge Management System.
 Two other influential hypertext projects from the early 1980s were Ben Shneiderman's The Interactive Encyclopedia System (TIES) at the University of Maryland (1983) and Intermedia at Brown University (1984).

 Early hypertext applications

 The first hypermedia application was the Aspen Movie Map in 1978.
 In 1980, Tim Berners-Lee created ENQUIRE, an early hypertext database system somewhat like a wiki.
 The early 1980s also saw a number of experimental hypertext and hypermedia programs, many of whose features and terminology were later integrated into the Web.
 Guide was the first significant hypertext system for personal computers.
-In 1983, a hypermedia authoring tool, Tutor-Tech, designed for Apple II computers, was produced for educators.
+In 1983, a hypermedia authoring tool, Tutor-Tech, designed for the Apple II, was produced for educators.